The Client’s Guide to Continuous Integration

 CI, CD, and CDD Should Make You More Confident

-App development, and coded development in general, has gone through major revisions and iterations to create systems that we can feasibly rely on.
+App development, and code development in general, have gone through major revisions and iterations to create systems that we can feasibly rely on.

 If you would like to learn about our continuous integration practices specifically, then reach out to us.
 Not only would we love to talk with you about your project, but we’re also happy to put your mind at ease with an explanation of our best practices.